SEAMS SO EASY – SEWING CLASSES IN CALGARY

-Registration is ongoing.
+Registration is open until two weeks after classes start.
 Sewing machines, tools and expert instruction are provided by Sandy Stewart.
 Kids and teens only have to supply the fabric they want to use for each project.

 Class size is limited to four students per class, and classes are held weekly.
 You will come to your sewing class for one hour each week, at the same class time.
 Classes start in September and run through the end of May.
 Register today to secure your preferred class time and day of the week.